 - Auckland has seen some steady growth in recent years from a low base.

 - Christchurch had seen some small growth to 2009-10, but collapsed in 2010-11, after major earthquake disruptions in the city.
 They appear to have arrested the decline in 2012-13.

 Again, I must stress that it is dangerous to read too much into comparisons between cities because of the somewhat arbitrary definitions of transit system area boundaries.

-For New Zealand, I have used “service area population” estimates kindly provided to me by Ian Wallis and Associates (for up to 2009-10) and then applied district population growth rates to estimate 2010-11 and 2011-12 service area populations.
+For New Zealand, I have used “service area population” estimates kindly provided to me by Ian Wallis and Associates (for up to 2009-10) and then applied district population growth rates to estimate 2010-11 (and subsequent) service area populations.

 A slightly better measure than public transport boardings per capita might be public transport journeys (or linked trips) per capita.
 This is something I would like to explore more in a future post.

 The BITRE yearbook includes data on passenger kms per mode per city.
 From this data it is possible to obtain estimates of mass transit passenger kms per capita (I say mass transit, as they do not distinguish public and private bus).
 Here’s a chart using the 2014 yearbook data: